USD ($)

 custom banner static image

-Components of a Bus Topology
+Components in a Bus Network

 1. Bus Cable

 This is the backbone of the network, providing the main pathway for data transmission.
+Coaxial or twisted-pair cables are used for their robustness and efficiency.

 Read More about Network Cables